Annistown Elementary School

 Approximately 87 percent of Annistown’s student population was drawn from Centerville Elementary, and eight percent was drawn from Mountain Park Elementary.
 Approximately five percent of the population was due to growth in the area.

-The school’s mascot is the Annistown Tiger, which was chosen by the school’s first principal and a group of teachers.
-They selected the colors blue and gold for the school colors.
-School traditions include skate night, a wax museum of famous Americans, the school talent show, the fall carnival, a math and technology night, Bingo night and PTA meetings featuring student performances.
+The school’s original mascot was the Annistown Tiger, which was chosen by the school’s first principal and a group of teachers.
+They also selected the school colors blue and gold.